stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

 .. update::

- It didn't take much for past few times times.
+ It didn't take much past few times.
 So I am placing this process to be done within 5 hours.